Stark-tunable O-band single-photon sources based on deterministically fabricated quantum dot--circular Bragg gratings on silicon: Introduction

 Of additional concern is the operating temperature of an SPS, which critically determines its practical viability.
 Unlike probabilistic room-temperature sources~\cite{Paesani2020}, InGaAs QDs offer deterministic on-demand single-photon generation, yet room-temperature single-photon emission at telecom wavelengths remains constrained because of increased phonon-induced dephasing and thermally activated carrier escape~\cite{Olbrich_2017, Holewa2020TelecomQD}.
 Still, user-friendly QD SPSs can be realized by using compact Stirling cryocoolers with a base temperature of about 30 K~\cite{Schlehahn_2015}, including sources operating in the telecom O-band ~\cite{Musial_2020}.

 Practical sources further demand nanophotonic structures with high, and preferably broadband, photon-extraction efficiency (PEE), a need directly addressed by circular Bragg grating (CBG) resonators, which combine broadband emission enhancement with directional vertical outcoupling in a compact geometry~\cite{Davanco_2011, Sapienza2015}.
 Such architectures are a key ingredient for scalable quantum photonic platforms, where reproducible device performance must be maintained across multiple nominally identical structures~\cite{Gaur2025Scalable}.

-For multi-emitter quantum protocols, such as quantum repeater networks, independent emitters with efficient photon extraction must be spectrally matched to enable entanglement distribution via Bell-state measurements.
-Self-assembled QDs exhibit pronounced inhomogeneous broadening due to stochastic variations in size, composition, and local strain~\cite{Perret2000}, which preclude direct spectral alignment between spatially separated emitters on the required scale of the homogenous emission linewidth.
-Although site-controlled QD growth strategies show promise for improved spatial control of ensemble emission~\cite{Baier_2004, Schneider_2008, Gaur2025MQT, Limame2026SCQDs}, overcoming the intrinsic limitations of self-assembled QDs remains crucial for enabling reliable device fabrication.
-Electrical control of individual devices via the quantum-confined Stark effect (QCSE)~\cite{Mille1984, Finley_2004} provides a direct and reversible mechanism to shift the excitonic transition energy by modifying the electric field across the QD~\cite{Bennett2010}.
-Importantly, this field-induced energy shift enables precise and local wavelength control without changing the excitation conditions or device temperature and simultaneously stabilizes the local charge environment to improve the photon indistinguishability~\cite{Zhai2020, Mudi2025}.
-Large and controllable tuning ranges are therefore essential for enabling two-photon interference and entanglement-based protocols between spatially separated sources~\cite{Patel2010, Rota2024, Laneve2025}.
-Implementing such tuning within nanophotonic structures whilst maintaining high PEE has long remained a key challenge in the field, one that electrically contacted CBGs (eCBGs) have recently overcome, enabling simultaneous spectral control and efficient photon extraction within a single compact device architecture~\cite{Wijitpatima2024, Mudi2025}.
+Although site-controlled QD growth strategies show promise for improved spatial control and reproducibility through deterministic emitter positioning during epitaxy~\cite{Baier_2004, Schneider_2008, Gaur2025MQT, Limame2026SCQDs}, overcoming the intrinsic spectral variability of self-assembled QDs remains crucial for practical device implementation.
+Electrical control via the quantum-confined Stark effect (QCSE)~\cite{Mille1984, Finley_2004} provides a direct and reversible mechanism to tune the excitonic transition energy by modifying the electric field across the QD~\cite{Bennett2010}.
+This field-induced energy shift enables precise wavelength control without changing the excitation conditions or device temperature and offers a practical route to compensate spectral variations between individual emitters.
+Implementing such electrical tuning within nanophotonic structures while maintaining high PEE has long remained a significant challenge, one that electrically contacted CBGs (eCBGs) have recently begun to address by combining spectral tunability and efficient photon extraction within a single compact device architecture~\cite{Wijitpatima2024}.